DomenicoSacco94/german-practice/README.md

 # german-practice
-Very simple project, will load a JSON containing some blank-text exercises and their solutions
+Very simple project, will load a JSON containing some blank-text exercises and their solutions.